-- By the end of MT you should be aiming to have - o secured approval from your tutor, - \circ identified a host institution, - o identified a supervisor at the host institution, - o identified an internal Oxford academic supervisor, - have agreed an outline project description. - By the end of MT you must have notified the Director of Studies and the Part II Project Organiser of your intention to proceed with an external project and at which institution.
+- By the end of MT you should be aiming to have - o secured approval from your tutor, - o identified a host institution, - o identified a supervisor at the host institution. - o identified an internal Oxford academic supervisor, - have agreed an outline project description. - By the end of MT you must have notified the Part II Project Organiser of your intention to proceed with an external project and at which institution.
 There are strict legal requirements that must be addressed before your project can be formally approved and it can be a lengthy process for the Department and your intended institution to finalise these.